Report: Mavericks have “Animal House” predatory work environment; team investigating

 “The Dallas Mavericks have informed us of the allegations involving former team president Terdema Ussery and Mavs.com writer Earl Sneed.
 This alleged conduct runs counter to the steadfast commitment of the NBA and its teams to foster safe, respectful and welcoming workplaces for all employees.
 Such behavior is completely unacceptable and we will closely monitor the independent investigation into this matter.”

-Expect Adam Silver to come down hard on the Mavericks as an example — he has to both send a message to other teams and to the world.
-What he might do really depends on what future investigation finds, but this isn’t going to be some little tampering slap on the wrist fine.
+Expect Adam Silver to come down hard on the Mavericks as an example — he has to both send a message to other teams and to the world that this is not okay.
+What he might do really depends on what the future investigation finds, but this isn’t going to be some little tampering slap on the wrist fine.
+This is about the image for the league and Silver fiercely protects that.